CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

   2. Created the modal pop up that displays topics and content.

 Challenges faced and how they were solved:
+- The biggest challenge I had were with adding new topics/modules.
+  I had no idea where to start, but thanks to Libor's help I was able to make that option fully functional.

+- I also didn't know how to approach our module/topic selection.
+  Again thanks to Libor's help, I knew where to go and how to do it.

 What was learned or improved during the process:
+- I learned how to style websites for responsiveness.
+- I now know how to make an interactive mavigation bar that has selections from each part.
+  Eg, each module had its own topic which had its own content.
+- I know how to have a functional 'Add' button.

 #### Aoife Leahy (AoifeLeahy):